 The other kind of lawyer that might commit malpractice would be harder to spot.
 The well-intentioned yet incompetent ones often seem like perfectly nice people.
 Still, they’ll defend themselves if you sue them.
 Whoever you end up going up against, make sure to hire the best legal malpractice attorney you can find.
 As we have explained, these are fairly difficult cases, so getting good representation matters.

 Most legitimate malpractice cases settle out of court.
 As you can imagine, lawyers have as much to lose by going to court as other professionals do.
 So it’s in their best interest to smooth everything over.

 On the other hand, they do try their best to avoid having to pay people.
 Like we’ve said, attorneys also involve insurance companies — and they’re not that happy to cash out, either.
 That’s why it’s always best to hire someone who knows what they’re doing to deal with this in your stead.

 Just recently, a Florida jury ordered the law firm, Morgan & Morgan, to pay for their former clients’ $5 million financial loss.

 Of course, not all legal malpractice settlements are 7-figure sums.
 Still, it goes to show that it’s possible to get fair financial compensation in these types of cases.
-But depending on what your new legal team tells you and the severity of the situation, you may decide to settle out of supreme court after all.
+But depending on what your new legal team tells you and the severity of the situation, you may decide to settle after all.

 Ideally, the law should protect us from people who could harm us.
 Obviously, lawyers can make mistakes or act in their own self-interest just like anyone else.
 However, because they are practitioners of the law, they know how to defend themselves against all kinds of accusations.